TekkadanPlays/unlock-the-web/README.md

 ### Nostr

-- [ribbit](https://github.com/TekkadanPlays/ribbit-android/) - open-source nostr client for Android with future support for:
+- [ribbit](https://github.com/TekkadanPlays/ribbit-android/) - open-source nostr client for Android with <ins>future support</ins> for:
   - embeddable lists/graphs (pages as nested lists, like LogSeq or WorkFlowy, stored in graphs)
   - live streams from owncast
   - PKDNS resolver / Pubky client support (with community interop)